k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/About.md

 # Docker Compose Runtime for K2view Fabric Web Studio, Version 2.0
 This document describes the Docker Compose Runtime used for hosting K2view Fabric Web Studio.
-It covers setup, components, installation options and features.
+It covers setup, components, installation options, and features.

 ## About K2view Fabric Web Studio

-K2view Fabric Web Studio provides developers with a unified platform for designing, building and managing data-driven solutions.
+K2view Fabric Web Studio provides developers a unified platform for designing, building, and managing data-driven solutions.
 The Docker Compose Runtime's multi-space capability enables the creation of data management applications supporting multiple developers.
 Developers benefit from robust data management and orchestration tools for real-time integration, seamless testing, and debugging features.
 These accelerate project completions and deliver collaborative functionality that supports multiple users.

-Docker Compose Runtime for K2view Fabric Web Studio, Version 2.0, supports multiple-space creation and provides a simplified URL for accessing Fabric spaces using a URL context rather than a subdomain-based URL.
+Docker Compose Runtime for K2view Fabric Web Studio, Version 2.0, supports:
+ - multiple-space creation and
+ - provides a simplified URL for accessing Fabric spaces using a URL context rather than a subdomain-based URL.

 ## The Components

 1. **Docker Compose Runtime**: Fabric Web Studio can be installed within a Docker Compose Runtime environment.
-Docker and its Compose plugin provide the ability to run Web Studio for which profiles can be selected, an embedded Fabric engine, and a Traefik reverse proxy - that when combined - provide the means to create multiple Fabric spaces within the Docker Compose Runtime.
+Docker and its Compose plugin provide the ability to run Web Studio for which profiles can be selected, an embedded Fabric engine, and a Traefik reverse proxy - that, when combined - provide the means to create multiple Fabric spaces within the Docker Compose Runtime.
+Installation instructions are provided in the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Docker-Compose-Installation.html">Installing Docker and Docker Compose </a> topic.
 2. **Fabric Image**: The Docker Compose Runtime is certified to run specific Fabric releases that you can download from K2view's Nexus Container Registry.
 3. **K2view Fabric Web Studio** - available with four profiles, where each embeds Fabric.
   - **studio.config**.
 The default Web Studio profile that embeds SQLite for its System DB.